-The Board convened at 8:00 a.m. with the Reno City Council and the Sparks City Council in concurrent session in the Commission Chambers of the Washoe County Administration Complex, 1001 East Ninth Street, Reno, Nevada.
+The Washoe County Board of Commissioners convened at 8:00 a.m. with the Reno City Council and the Sparks City Council in concurrent session in the Commission Chambers of the Washoe County Administration Complex, 1001 East Ninth Street, Reno, Nevada.
 Following the Pledge of Allegiance to the flag of our Country, the City and County Clerks called roll and the Board conducted the following business: